wendashi/Cool-GenAI-Fashion-Papers/README.md

 🧢🕶️🥼👖👟🧳 Cool resources about GenAI-Fashion! (📝papers, 👀workshops, 🚀companies & products, ...) (constantly updating)

-All the listed GenAI-Fashion papers have been published from 2022 onwards (including 2022).
+All the GenAI-Fashion papers listed have been published starting from 2022 (including 2022).

 For resources before 2022, please refer to [Other FashionAI Resources](#other-fashionai-resources).